eslint/rfcs/designs/2025-define-plugin/README.md

 ## Summary

-Adds a `definePlugin` function to `@eslint/plugin-kit` as a recommended way to group plugin configs, meta, and rules.
+Proposes a `definePlugin` function to `@eslint/plugin-kit` as the recommended way to group plugin configs, meta, and rules.

 ## Motivation

-Defining the internals an ESLint plugin is a "loose" process right now.
+Defining the exported values of an ESLint plugin is a "loose" process right now.
 ESLint core provides only recommendations, not standardized factory functions; the community also has centralized only on common patterns.
-Several dozen variations in how plugins are defined have evolved, ranging from manual declarations of `configs` to custom scripts to auto-generated JavaScript or TypeScript files.
+Several dozen variations in how plugins are defined have evolved, ranging from manual declarations of `configs`, to custom scripts, to auto-generated JavaScript or TypeScript files.

 This divergence in implementation details results in conceptual and practical overhead for plugin authors.
 Without a standardized factory function to define a plugin: